abilandz/NAT3054/Lecture_3/make.md

 $ mkdir someProject/src # subdirectory for source code
 ```

-In the subdirectory "someProject/src", we place the above source code in the file "hello.cpp", while in the top directory "someProject", we place the **cmake** configuration file _CMakeList.txt_ (or "CML" file for short) with the following content:
+In the subdirectory "someProject/src", we place the above source code in the file "hello.cpp", while in the top directory "someProject", we place the **cmake** configuration file _CMakeLists.txt_ (or "CML" file for short) with the following content:

 ```cmake
 # Set the oldest 'cmake' version with which the project can be built: